Introduction to Opteon™ SF-79 Specialty Solvent

 - Wipe down tank, and ensure removal of any residues.
 The vapor degreaser tank should be thoroughly cleaned to ensure the removal of any residual n-propyl bromide and any residues present in the tank.

-- Flush the liquid lines with a small amount of Opteon™ Sion.
-Charge the vapor degreaser tank with a small amount of Opteon™ Sion, and flush the liquid lines; do not allow the pump to run dry during the line flushing procedure.
+- Flush the liquid lines with a small amount of Opteon™ SF-79.
+Charge the vapor degreaser tank with a small amount of Opteon™ SF-79, and flush the liquid lines; do not allow the pump to run dry during the line flushing procedure.

 - Charge tank with recommended quantity of Opteon™ Sion.
 Charge the vapor degreaser tank to the liquid level recommended by the manufacturer.